angular/angular-ja/aio-ja/content/tutorial/tour-of-heroes/toh-pt2.md

 <code-example header="heroes.component.html (selected hero details)" path="toh-pt2/src/app/heroes/heroes.component.html" region="selectedHero-details"></code-example>

 The hero details should only be displayed when a hero is selected.
-When a component is created initially, there is no selected hero, so we add the `*ngIf` directive to the `<div>` that wraps the hero details, to instruct Angular to render the section only when the `selectedHero` is actually defined (after it has been selected by clicking on a hero).
+When a component is created initially, there is no selected hero.
+Import the `NgIf` directive in your component (similar to `NgFor`) and add the `*ngIf` directive to the `<div>` that wraps the hero details.
+This directive tells Angular to render the section only when the `selectedHero` is defined after it has been selected by clicking on a hero.

 <div class="alert is-important">